Blog

 • You’ll use less energy!
 Remember the badger from our last experiment?
 First, he’s really pissed at you.
 Second, he’s just used up a LOT of unnecessary energy flailing.
 When those furry little knees are slightly bent in a foot lock?
 Those muscles have to work so much harder to keep him upright.
 Balance, energy expenditure, and efficiency are all tied up together.
 Sometimes quite literally.

 • It makes you look amazing!
-Straight legs, pointed toes, lifted assets, and boobies pointing to the sky create gorgeous lines that will make you (and your long-suffering coach) very proud.
+Straight legs, engaged feet, and a proud chest create gorgeous lines that will make you (and your long-suffering coach) very proud.
 Don’t let a droopy kneecap or sicled foot ruin your moment of Instagram glory!!! (speaking of Instagram, I’m finally on it!
 Follow me!) #shamelessplug

-Your technique doesn’t have to be “perfect”, but you’re really swimming upstream if you ignore it.
+Your technique doesn’t have to be “perfect” (reality check – aim for excellent), but you’re really swimming upstream if you ignore it.
 Everything is harder, looks less awesome, and crap technique often results in injury.

 Finding The Balance – The Zen of Learning Aerial Circus